OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/project-init/home-folder.md

 ### ![Linux](../images/linux-32.png) Linux ###

-Execute the following commands in a shell such as `bash`.
+Execute the following commands in a shell (comments provided for guidance).

 ```sh
 $